vbotka/ansible-config-light/docs/source/qsg.rst

 Quick start guide
 *****************

-For those users who want to quickly try the role this guide provides an example of how to install and configure `Lighttpd <https://www.lighttpd.net/>`_ on single FreeBSD host.
+For users who want to quickly try the role this guide provides an example of how to install and configure `Lighttpd <https://www.lighttpd.net/>`_ on single FreeBSD host.
 The procedure is generic and can be easily modified to install and configure other applications on other systems.
 See examples in the directory *contrib*.
 The control node of this example is Linux and the user is a